xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 ```

 If you've compiled and  tested  this  version of the interpreter,
-the  next  step  is to install function Factor, complete with pa-
+the  next  step  is to install function Factor, complete with
-renthesized  expressions.
+parenthesized  expressions.
 We'll hold off a  bit  longer  on  the
 variable  names.
 First, change the references  to  GetNum,  in
 function Term, so that they call Factor instead.
 Now  code  the
 following version of Factor: